FTC sues to block Nvidia's $40 billion Arm deal

 "This proposed deal would distort Arm’s incentives in chip markets and allow the combined firm to unfairly undermine Nvidia’s rivals," Vedova added.

-An Nvidia spokesperson responded to the suit saying the company, "will continue to work to demonstrate that this transaction will benefit the industry and promote competition."
+An Nvidia spokesperson responded to the suit saying: "As we move into this next step in the FTC process, we will continue to work to demonstrate that this transaction will benefit the industry and promote competition."

 The company's stock was up slightly after the news.